durcij/game-for-comp/README.md

-Risio | Happiness | Can run more quickly than other characters Furia | Rage | Has a longer attack reach than other characters Tristitia | Sadness | Can slide on her tears to dash Dormio | Exhaustion | Loses less gemotions when attacked Dilectio | Love | Gains gemotions while near others, loses it while far from them Verecundia | Anxiety | Gains gemotions while far from others, loses it while near them Invidia | Jealousy | Knocks more gemotions from other players Mercuria | Luck | Has a chance to dodge an attack
+Risio | Happiness | Can run more quickly than other characters Furia | Rage | Has a longer attack reach than other characters Tristitia | Sadness | Can slide on her tears to dash Dormio | Exhaustion | Loses less gemotes when attacked Dilectio | Love | Gains gemotes while near others, loses it while far from them Verecundia | Anxiety | Gains gemotes while far from others, loses it while near them Invidia | Jealousy | Knocks more gemotes from other players Mercuria | Luck | Has a chance to dodge an attack

 ## Planned Research Idea